 For software companies, it makes economic sense to become a PayFac in one or more of the following situations:

-- The potential revenue from payment processing and value-added services outweighs the costs associated with becoming a PayFac.
+- The potential to generate revenue from payment processing and value-added services outweighs the costs associated with becoming a PayFac.

 - Your company has the resources and expertise to manage the responsibilities and risks associated with being a PayFac.